maxwellb/okaysql/docs/installation/server-config/config-reference.rst

 ksql.streams.auto.offset.reset
 ------------------------------

-Determines what to do when there is no initial offset in Kafka or if the current offset does not exist on the server.
+Determines what to do when there is no initial offset in |ak-tm| or if the current offset does not exist on the server.
 The default value in KSQL is ``latest``, which means all Kafka topics are read from the latest available offset.
 For example, to change it to earliest by using the KSQL command line: